Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 If you want to have a drink in a brasserie or restaurant, follow the same rules than above: wait before to go to a table, ask the bill at your table, etc.

 If it's a bar, forget all the rules of restaurants!
-Just enter, sit down where you can, order at the counter and pay immediatly.
+Just enter, sit down where you can, order at the counter (if you can!) and pay immediatly.
 Tips are only by cash.

 The city of Paris counts 136 museums.
 We have museums about everything: fairground arts, dolls, fans, sewers, cinema, smokers, wine, chocolate, perfume...
 Whatever your passion is, there is necessary a museum about it in Paris.